-Whether you’re speaking to one person, 10, or 1,000, it’s recommended that you grab your audience’s attention from the beginning.
-Actually, it’s essential.
-Without doing so, you’re not going to be able to serve your listeners as effectively as possible.
+Whether you’re speaking to one person, 10, or 1,000, you must grab your audience’s attention from the beginning.
+Without engaging them from the start, you’re not going to be able to serve your listeners as effectively as possible.

 In this short article, you’re going to learn how to – after grabbing your audience’s attention – keep them engaged as you get into the core of your presentation.
-Doing so benefits you, your presentation, and, most of all, your audience.
+This benefits you, your presentation, and, most of all, your audience.

 Here’s how it might go

-Over the next 20 minutes, you are going to learn (see, discover) several easy-to-implement time management ideas so you can get more done in less time and have more time for yourself.
+Over the next 20 minutes, you are going to learn several easy-to-implement time management ideas so you can get more done in less time, ultimately giving you more time for yourself.

 Feel free to replace “learn” with “see,” “discover,” or another word that’s comfortable for you.
 Since most of us are visual learners, I use “see,” even though I seldom use slides.

 Did you notice that the second part of the benefit statement?
 The vast majority of speakers say things like, “I am going to talk about … ,” or “I’m going to show you … ,” or even “We’re going to discuss … .”